fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 a given role.

 ## Why Do Development Teams Love Agile?

+I would not go as far as to say all of us love it.
+To my mind it is a topic of debate and will probably never be a settled matter.
+Agile, just as any other process has it's time in the spotlight and I am sure that whatever comes after will be just as debated as Agile is today.

+The key elements that makes any project successful has, in my view, very little to do with a work framework and more to do with an equal part of good team rituals and good teamwork.
+These concepts are not unique to Agile and most development teams usually find a way to do work regardless of what work framework they use.
+Since the topic of Agile vs other approaches is still under debate, I feel it is safe to say that Agile so far has not been proven to provide any definitive benefit that you can't get by other means.

+I see more teams go through the motions of Agile than I see truly effective processes and in my view, that is due to the inherit problem with a mental framework someone else made up for you.
+Copy pasting a solution someone else has shown you is in my view less effective than taking the time to understand how you can make sure that the practical matters you need in place during your work are there when they need to be.
+I suggest that what development teams love is not Agile but rather rituals and team norms that make sense to them.
+So far no one I have worked with feels that all things Agile is a good idea and so I simply suggest that you pick what works and leave the rest.

 ## If Ageism Exists in IT, Why Is Switching Careers Praised?

+I can't really speak for others but I suspect the positive feedback people get is similar to how people struggling with being overweight.
+When people who mean well, see someone taking a risk to improve their life, the natural response for many is to praise them.
+After all they are taking charge of their life and going out fixing something.
+The praise is intended to make you feel good, not think rationally.
+There is no harm done here since we should in my view separate the two.
+You can praise someone for doing something to improve and you can tell them if what they are trying is realistic without one harming the other.
+It is a fine balance naturally, since some people would prefer to feel good rather than be realistic.
+Though it is worth knowing that pessimistic views can often be disguised as realistic thinking.

+Ageism is not something exclusive to IT.
+It is also not much different from other prejudices various groups face in the market.
+I find that the real determining factor for if a candidates age has any meaningful impact is not the number of years they have lived but rather what type of person they have become during those years.
+I have seen people of a distinguished age get work in everything that the fresh graduates get.
+I can't recall any interview I have been to where the topic of the candidates age came in to question.

+As you can imagine, my experiences are by no means an absolute truth when we discuss the subject of ageism.
+I am certain that there are people who wrinkle their noses in disgust at CV's where the candidate has one too many wrinkles on their face.
+I like to imagine that as they do they carefully check that there is no bald spot emerging nor any crowfeet peaking out from under their makeup.

+If you are subjected to these sorts of people my best advice is to do what we all do.
+Try again with another company.
+If you have the skills and you have a lovable personality with a spare smile for the people you greet in the interview, most rational people will seriously consider you for the position.

 ## What to Do When You Can’t Make Progress on a Project?
 ## How should developers handle disagreements with managers and navigate decision-making in tech teams?
 ## What Would You Say to a CEO Who Belittles Your Work?